Visitors inside the Colosseum underground chambers

 Colosseum Underground, Arena Floor & Ancient Rome Tour

-Descend into the hypogeum, stand on the arena floor, and continue through the Roman Forum and Palatine Hill with a licensed guide who brings the empire back into focus.
+See the hypogeum, stand on the arena floor, and continue through the Roman Forum and Palatine Hill on a guided tour that covers the main restricted and standard-access areas in one visit.

 Underground chambers, arena floor, Forum, Palatine Hill, and second-tier access.